-22.6 The presence of a "NamedBitList" has no effect on the set of abstract values of this type.
-Values containing 1 bits other than the named bits are permitted.

-22.7 When a "NamedBitList" is used in defining a bitstring type ASN.1 encoding rules are free to add (or remove) arbitrarily any trailing 0 bits to (or from) values that are being encoded or decoded.
-Application designers should therefore ensure that different semantics are not associated with such values which differ only in the number of trailing 0 bits.

-22.9 The value of a bitstring type shall be defined by the notation "BitStringValue", or when used as an "XMLValue", by the notation "XMLBitStringValue".
+- 21.6 The presence of a "NamedBitList" has no effect on the set of abstract values of this type.
+Values containing 1 bits other than the named bits are permitted. - 21.7 When a "NamedBitList" is used in defining a bitstring type ASN.1 encoding rules are free to add (or remove) arbitrarily any trailing 0 bits to (or from) values that are being encoded or decoded.
+Application designers should therefore ensure that different semantics are not associated with such values which differ only in the number of trailing 0 bits. - 21.8 This type has a tag which is universal class, number 3. - 21.9 The value of a bitstring type shall be defined by the notation "BitStringValue", or when used as an "XMLValue", by the notation "XMLBitStringValue".
 These productions are:

-BitStringValue ::=
+''' BitStringValue ::=